gtziafas/HOTS/README.md

-# HOTS
+# Household Objects in Tabletop Sscenes
-Household Objects in Tabletop Sscenes.
 An RGB-D dataset aimed for benchmarking visual recognition (and more) in robotics-related domains